Best Dog GPS Trackers UK (Kent Guide 2025)

 These work best as part of a complete approach, not on their own.
 For comprehensive pet care guidance, check out our grooming services hub for professional support options.

-Furbo can support anxious dogs by enabling monitoring and calm reinforcement, but it's not a cure.
-It helps you see what's happening, identify triggers, and reward calm behaviour with treats or your voice.
+Yes, Furbo can support dogs with separation anxiety by enabling essential monitoring, calm reinforcement, and evidence-based treatment, but it's not a standalone cure.
+Veterinary research published in peer-reviewed journals confirms that "recording dog behavior using video cameras mounted in the home can be a useful way of both diagnosing separation-related disorders and of monitoring improvement."[11]
+The camera helps you see what's happening, identify triggers, and reward calm behaviour with treats or your voice.
 For serious anxiety—constant distress, destructive behaviour lasting hours—you need professional help from your vet or a clinical animal behaviourist alongside any technology.[1]

-Worth considering if you need advanced monitoring features.
-For £5.59/month (£67.12 annually), you get activity summaries, advanced barking differentiation, emergency sound alerts (smoke alarms, breaking glass), and automatic cloud video clips.
-The basic camera works fine without it—you can see, talk, and toss treats.
-Add the subscription if you want detailed behaviour insights or emergency alerts.[6][7]
+Worth considering if you need advanced monitoring features for managing separation anxiety.
+For £5.59/month (£67.12 annually), you get activity summaries showing when your dog is resting vs. active, advanced barking differentiation to identify distress patterns, emergency sound alerts (smoke alarms, breaking glass), and automatic cloud video clips documenting anxiety behaviours for your vet.
+The basic camera works perfectly without it—you can see, talk, and toss treats.
+Add the subscription if you want detailed behaviour insights, pattern tracking for treatment progress, or emergency alerts when you're monitoring a severely anxious dog.[6][7]

 Furbo's 360° auto-tracking makes it better for monitoring anxious behaviours.
 It follows your dog automatically as they pace or move around, keeping them in view without manual control.
 Petcube offers treat scheduling and accepts larger treats, but you'll need to manually adjust the camera—tedious if your dog is constantly moving.
 Choose Furbo if tracking is your priority, Petcube if you want scheduled treat dispensing or have multiple pets.[8][9]